creativecommons/creativecommons-base/docs/content/getting-started.md

 <br/>

-_For a step by step guide on how you can set up WordPress in your local environment please read and follow the tutorial provided in this [link]()._
+_For a step by step guide on how you can set up WordPress in your local environment please read and follow the tutorial provided in this []()._

 ## Installation Guide